-Team breakthroughs require a combination of skill and expertise, constructive interpersonal behaviour and systems thinking.
+Team breakthroughs require a combination of skill and expertise, constructive interpersonal behaviour and rational thinking.

-How big the breakthrough is depends on the quality of the decision, multiplied by the degree to which the decision is accepted by those who must implement it.
-Quality and Acceptance is brought about through consensus decision making.
+The size of your breakthrough depends on the quality of the decision, multiplied by the degree to which the decision is accepted by those who must implement it.
+Quality and Acceptance are brought about through consensus decision-making.

 Skill and expertise of participants:

 Before a Team can develop a breakthrough solution, it must have people who have knowledge and intuition about the problem at hand.
 Usually, it is the people who are closest to the problem that will have the necessary knowledge, intuition and experience.

 Once you have the right people (or access to them), a breakthrough relies on them achieving consensus.
 True consensus decision-making requires constructive interpersonal behaviour amongst the participants and rational thinking processes.

 How a team of people behave toward each other will determine the level of synergy between them.
 The higher the synergy, the more likely the team will achieve consensus and deliver a breakthrough result.

 There are many ways to teach a team the skills required for constructive interpersonal behaviour.
 Workshops usually involve training in listening skills, how to support each other, how to differ from others and the keys to participation.

 However, in adult learning, the most effective way to teach constructive interpersonal behaviour is through experiential learning rather than training.
 A combination of two types of tools can create that experience.
 The first is through fun simulations, where many external variables that typically impact team dynamics can be controlled.
 The second is using a behavioural assessment that enables the team to see for themselves the styles or patterns of behaviour that they adopt when trying to solve problems.